Setting Status Expiry and Default Statuses

 Step 8: Setting up the Department Tree

 The Department Tree allows organisations to arrange people by department rather than by physical location.
 The Department Tree consists of any number of tiers organised hierarchically.
 You can add, delete, rename, hide or alter the settings for any ...

 OfficeMaps makes it easy for people to show their current work status to everybody else in the organisation.
 All users are able to view the details of other people in OfficeMaps and modify their own status.
 Administrators determine the statuses that ...

 Users are able to specify a page which becomes their default initial view of OfficeMaps.
-Select the option Set As Launch Page to make the currently selected Location or Department your launch page which you will be taken to immediately after logging ...
+Click on a location in the Location Tree, then from the top menu, select the option Set As Launch Location to make the currently selected location the first page ...